KULeuven-MAI/UAI.jl/README.md

 # UAI-Julia.jl

-This is a Julia library accompanying the KUL course Uncertainty in Artificial Intelligence
+This is a Julia library accompanying the KUL course Uncertainty in Artificial Intelligence.

 ## Features